BrewhouseTeam/brewhouseteam.github.io/_posts/2015-05-13-emberjs-an-antidote-to-your-hype-fatigue.md

 {% endhighlight %}

 As you can see, JSHint is also integrated into the testing pipeline.
-By default, a failing a JSHint rule would result in a failing test.
+By default, a failing JSHint rule would result in a failing test.

-Or you can run a test server, which automatically rerun your tests in multiple browsers whenever you make changes to your files:
+Or you can run a test server, which automatically reruns your tests in multiple browsers whenever you make changes to your files:

 {% highlight text %}